Sally Ann Matthews: Career

 Matthews was born in Oldham, Lancashire.
 She played Jenny Bradley, the daughter of the villainous Alan Bradley (Mark Eden) in Coronation Street from 1986 to 1991, making a brief return in 1993.
+She returned to Coronation Street as Jenny in February 2015.

 In 2005 Matthews joined the cast of Emmerdale as farmer's wife Sandra Briggs, but left less than a year later.
 In an interview with Inside Soap, the show's executive producer, Kathleen Beedles, admitted casting Matthews, well-known to soap fans from Coronation Street, in what would essentially become a minor role was a mistake.
 She also confirmed she would like Matthews to return to the show in some capacity in the future.

-She returned to Coronation Street as Jenny in February 2015.

 Personal life

 In a one-off documentary Coronation Street's DNA Secrets in September 2018, Matthews found out that fellow Coronation Street actress Amanda Barrie, who played Alma Baldwin (nee Halliwell) (1981–1982, 1988–2001), is her cousin.

+Matthews' brother Tim was a contestant on a 2025 Birmingham episode of Channel 4's Come Dine with Me, revealing his famous sister to his dinner guests.